 As a mother quickly approaches the due date for her unborn child, her doctor should ensure that all steps are taken to ensure the safety of the child.
 When a doctor fails to ensure the safety of a mother and her child during pregnancy, the doctor could be held liable for malpractice.
 If you or your child was injured due to the negligence of a doctor, contact an experienced Miami cephalopelvic disproportion lawyer today.

 Prosper Shaked Accident Injury Attorneys PA recognizes how a serious birth injury could affect a mother or her child, and we are here to help you fight for compensation for your injuries.
-To schedule a free legal consultation, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation, contact Prosper Shaked at (305) 694-2676.
 You can also contact us online.

 Dangers of Cephalopelvic Disproportion